 Final Review Week: (may not apply to NP's) for semester-long courses, a period of five class days prior to the first day of final examinations in the long sessions shall be designated as Final Review Week.
 The purpose of this week is to allow students sufficient time to prepare for final examinations.
 During this week, there shall be no scheduled activities such as required field trips or performances; and no instructor shall assign any themes, research problems or exercises of similar scope that have a completion date during or following this week unless specified in the class syllabus.
-During Final Review Week, an instructor shall not give any examinations.
+During Final Review Week, an instructor shall not give any examinations constituting 10% or more of the final grade, except makeup tests and laboratory examinations.
 In addition, no instructor shall give any portion of the final examination during Final Review Week.
 During this week, classes are held as scheduled.
 In addition, instructors are not required to limit content to topics that have been previously covered; they may introduce new concepts as appropriate.